dfrnt-labs/terminusdb-docs-static/src/app/docs/js-access-control/page.md

 **Returns**: `Promise` - A promise that returns the call response object, or an Error if rejected.

+{% table %}

-Param
+- Param

-Type
+- Type

-Description
+- Description

+---

-orgName
+- orgName

-`string`
+- `string`

-The organization name to delete
+- The organization name to delete

+{% /table %}

 **Example**